linkerd/linkerd/linkerd/docs/client_tls.md

 --- | ------------- | -----------
-enabled | true | Enable TLS on outgoing connections. certPath | _required_ | File path to the TLS certificate file. serverCaChainPath | none | Path to a file containing a CA certificate chain to support the server certificate. keyPath | _required_ | File path to the TLS key file. requireClientAuth | false | If true, only accept requests with valid client certificates. caCertPath | none | File path to the CA cert to validate the client certificates.
+enabled | true | Enable TLS on outgoing connections. certPath | _required_ | File path to the TLS certificate file. intermediateCertsPath | none | Path to a file containing a CA certificate chain to support the server certificate. keyPath | _required_ | File path to the TLS key file. requireClientAuth | false | If true, only accept requests with valid client certificates. caCertPath | none | File path to the CA cert to validate the client certificates.